Recovery Update 2: U.S. Coast Guard surges to CNMI as recovery push intensifies, continues support in Guam

+Ports in Saipan, Tinian, and Rota remain closed while U.S. Coast Guard teams and port stakeholders conduct post-storm assessments of waterways and navigational aids.
+Additional assets are converging on the area to accelerate that work.
+For CNMI's island communities, open ports mean increased access to supplies.

+"Getting Saipan, Tinian, and Rota back open is our most urgent priority," said Capt.
+Jessica Worst, commander of U.S. Coast Guard Forces Micronesia/Sector Guam and Captain of the Port for Guam and the Marianas.
+"The northern islands took the hardest hit from this storm and depend on these ports for the supplies their communities need every day.
+We have crews moving now, and distance is not going to slow us down."

-The cargo vessel APL Oceania arrived at the Port of Guam on April 19, 2026, as the seagoing buoy tender USCGC Hickory (WLB 212) verifies aids in Outer Apra Harbor, which the storm affected.
-Hickory’s team will head to Saipan carrying humanitarian supplies, U.S. Navy Explosive Ordnance Disposal technicians, and FEMA representatives, who are expected to arrive the morning of April 20, 2026.
+Sunday morning, the seagoing buoy tender USCGC Hickory (WLB 212) crew repositioned Outer Apra Harbor Buoy No. 2 at the entrance to Outer Apra Harbor, which the storm displaced.
+Hickory’s team is confirming the other Apra Harbor aids before heading to Saipan carrying humanitarian supplies, U.S. Navy Explosive Ordnance Disposal technicians, and FEMA representatives.
 The Port of Guam remains open under modified restrictions for daylight operations.
-Full restoration is anticipated for the evening of April 219, 2026, following confirmation that all the port's vital navigational aids are safe and operational.
-(U.S. Coast Guard photo by Lt.
-Cmdr.
-Patton Epperson)
+Full restoration is anticipated for Sunday evening following confirmation that all the port's vital navigational aids are safe and operational.

+The USCGC Oliver Henry (WPC 1140) departed Guam on Sunday and arrived at Rota around 11 a.m. to conduct assessments of the port and deliver FEMA personnel.
+They will make further assessments and deliveries to Tinian afterward.

+U.S. Coast Guard crews are also searching for six crew members who went missing after the cargo vessel Mariana overturned during the storm.
+A U.S. Coast Guard HC-130 Hercules aircraft from Air Station Barbers Point located the vessel.
+The Guam-based USCGC Frederick Hatch (WPC 1143) joined the search alongside other partners.
+Responders at the Joint Rescue Coordination Center Honolulu are managing the case while the U.S. Coast Guard team in Guam focuses on recovery efforts.

 |Date Taken: